danbruder/wise-starter/README.md

-# Wise starter for Gatsby on Netlify.
+# Wise starter for Gatsby on Netlify

   - Helmet integration
   - Page transitions